Skippeh/Oxide.GettingOverIt/README.md

  4. Update or install [PowerShell 5.x](https://www.microsoft.com/en-us/download/details.aspx?id=54616) (if it isn't already) for use with the game file downloading and patching process.

- 5. Open the `Oxide.sln` solution file in Visual Studio 2017.
+ 5. Open the `Oxide.GettingOverIt.sln` solution file in Visual Studio 2017.

+ 6. Create a directory called tools, then a file named `steamlogin`.
+Write a steam username and password that has access to the game.
+Alternatively copy and paste your locally installed game files into `src\Dependencies\Patched\GettingOverIt_Data\Managed`.

- 6. Build the solution.
+ 7. Build the solution.
 If you get errors, you're likely not using the latest Visual Studio 2017; which is required as Oxide uses some [C# 6.0](https://github.com/dotnet/roslyn/wiki/New-Language-Features-in-C%23-6) features.

- 7. Copy the files from the `Bundles` directory to the root of your installation folder, then just start the game!
+ 8. Copy the files from the `Bundles` directory to the root of your installation folder, then just start the game!

- 7a.
+8a.
 Alternately, create a .deploy file under the desired game extension directory (ie. Games/Oxide.Rust) with a path to automatically deploy to.

 ## Getting Help